palewire/django-calaccess-technical-documentation/docs/apps/calaccess_downloads_site.rst

 django-calaccess-downloads-website
 ==================================

-An open-source archive of campaign finance and lobbying disclosure data from the California Secretary of State's :doc:`CAL-ACCESS </calaccess>` database.
+An open-source archive of campaign-finance and lobbying-activity data from the California Secretary of State's :doc:`CAL-ACCESS </calaccess>` database.